 Master of Education in Curriculum and Instruction

-SKC's Division of Graduate Studies and the Division of Education are proud to offer the College's first Master's Degree in Education.
-The Master of Education in Curriculum and Instruction (M.Ed.C&I) program at SKC is intended for in-service education professionals, and is offered in two distinct emphases, or strands: Integrative Indigenous Education, or Literacy, Equity, and Excellence.
+The Master of Education in Curriculum and Instruction (M.Ed.C&I) program at SKC is intended for in-service education professionals, and is offered in two distinct options to select from: Integrative Indigenous Education, or Literacy, Equity, and Excellence.
 More information can be found below.

 About the M.Ed in Curriculum & Instruction